glaucuslinux/glaucus/README.md

 height=256 width=256></p>

-glaucus is an independent, open-source, general-purpose, bleeding-edge, rolling-release, source-based Linux® distribution based on musl libc and toybox built from scratch around the suckless philosophy without sacrificing convenience.
+glaucus is an independent, open-source, general-purpose, bleeding-edge, rolling-release, source-based Linux® distribution based on musl libc and toybox, built from scratch around the suckless philosophy without sacrificing convenience.